CORPORATE PARENTING PANEL – TERMS OF REFERENCE (April 2016)

 · To provide the multi-agency strategic direction for services and projects working to achieve good outcomes for both children in local authority and leaving care;

-· To actively raise the awareness of other elected councillors, the Cabinet and the County Council to the whole Council’s corporate parenting responsibilities towards Kent’s looked after children and care leavers; and
+· To raise the awareness of other elected councillors, the Cabinet and the County Council to the whole Council’s corporate parenting responsibilities towards Kent’s looked after children and care leavers; and

-· To oversee and challenge progress and performance against the objectives within Kent’s Looked After Children and Care Leavers Strategy.
+· To oversee and challenge progress and performance against the objectives within Kent’s Children Looked After and Care Leavers Strategy.
 The Strategy consists of four priority areas which represent the corporate parenting ambitions for children and young people, both in care and leaving care.
 The four priority areas are:

 1. Working together and learning;